cuplv/hopper/README.md

 Problem: Hopper compilation fails with missing dependency from `walautil` or `droidel`.
 Solution: Your `walautil` and `droidel` projects might be out of date.
 Try `git pull; sbt publishLocal` in each directory.

-Problem: Hopper fails at runtime with message like: `java.lang.NoSuchMethodError: scala.collection.immutable.$colon$colon.hd$1()Ljava/lang/Object;`.
+Problem: Hopper fails at runtime with a message like: `java.lang.NoSuchMethodError: scala.collection.immutable.$colon$colon.hd$1()Ljava/lang/Object;`.
 Solution: This happens when Hopper is run with the wrong version of Scala; make sure you are using Scala 2.10.

+Problem: Hopper fails at runtime with a message like: `java.lang.UnsupportedClassVersionError: edu/colorado/walautil/cg/ImprovedZeroXContainerCFABuilder : Unsupported major.minor version 52.0`.
+Solution: This happens when Hopper and `walautil` are built using different JDK versions.
+You may need to rebuild `walautil` and `sbt publishLocal` again.